Loebl-Komlos-Sos Conjecture: dense case: Introduction

+We can see from our proof of Theorem~\ref{thm_main} that the requirement on the number of vertices of large degree can be relaxed in the case when $\tfrac{n}k$ is far from being an integer. \begin{theorem} For each $q_2>q_1>0$ such that the interval $[\tfrac{1}{q_2},\tfrac{1}{q_1}]$ does not contain any integer, there exist $\varepsilon=\varepsilon(q_1,q_2)>0$ and $n_0$ such that for each $n>n_0$ and $k\in(q_1n,q_2n)$ the following holds: if $G$ is a graph of order $n$ with at least $(\tfrac12-\varepsilon)n$ vertices of degree at least $k$, then $\mathcal{T}_{k+1}\subset G$. \end{theorem} In the paper, we explicitly prove only Theorem~\ref{thm_main}.
+In Section~\ref{sec_outline} we sketch how the proof method can be revised to give Theorem~\ref{thm_mainstronger}.
+However, determining the optimal value of $\varepsilon(q_1,q_2)$ remains open.
+Note also that Theorem~\ref{thm_main} has slightly weaker assumptions on $G$ than Theorem~\ref{thm_Zhao} when reduced to the case $k=\lfloor \tfrac{n}{2}\rfloor$ --- when $n$ is odd, the requirement on degrees of large vertices in Theorem~\ref{thm_main} is smaller by one compared to Theorem~\ref{thm_Zhao}.

-The parameter which is considered in the LKS conjecture is the median degree.
-If we replace it by the average degree, we obtain a famous conjecture of Erd\H os and S\'os, which dates back to~1963. \begin{conjecture}[ES Conjecture] Let $G$ be a graph of order $n$ with more than $(k-2)n/2$ edges.
-Then $\mathcal{T}_k \subset G$. \end{conjecture} If true, the conjecture is sharp.
-After several partial results on the problem, a breakthrough was achieved by Ajtai, Koml\'os, Simonovits and Szemer\'edi~\cite{AKSS07+}, who announced a proof of the Erd\H os-S\'os Conjecture for large $k$. \begin{theorem} There exists a number $k_0$ such that for any $k>k_0$ the following holds: if a graph $G$ of order $n$ has more than $(k-2)n/2$ edges, then $\mathcal{T}_k \subset G$. \end{theorem} The proof of Theorem~\ref{thm_ES} by Ajtai et al.~has two parts.
-One part settles the dense version of the problem; the statement is analogous to Theorem~\ref{thm_main}.
-The other part deals with the case when $k/n<q_0$ for some fixed value $q_0$.
-We have indications that the same approach might work for the LKS~Conjecture.
-Thus our Theorem~\ref{thm_main} may be one of two essential ingredients in a proof of the LKS~Conjecture.
+The property which is considered in the LKS conjecture is given in terms of the median degree.
+If we consider the average degree instead we obtain a famous conjecture of Erd\H os and S\'os which dates back to~1963. \begin{conjecture}[{ES Conjecture,~\cite[p.30]{Erdos:ExtremalProblems}}] Let $G$ be a graph of order $n$ with more than $\tfrac12(k-2)n$ edges.
+Then $\mathcal{T}_k \subset G$.(2) \end{conjecture} If true, the ES~Conjecture is sharp.
+After several partial results on the problem, a breakthrough was achieved by Ajtai, Koml\'os, Simonovits and Szemer\'edi, who announced a proof of the Erd\H os--S\'os Conjecture for large $k$. \begin{theorem} There exists a number $k_0$ such that for each $k>k_0$ the following holds: if a graph $G$ of order $n$ has more than $\tfrac12(k-2)n$ edges, then $\mathcal{T}_k \subset G$. \end{theorem} A version of Theorem~\ref{thm_ES} for $k$ linear in $n$ could be obtained by an application of the Regularity Lemma; such a theorem would be a counterpart to Theorem~\ref{thm_main}.
+The proof of Theorem~\ref{thm_ES} by Ajtai et al.\ uses a decomposition technique which substantially generalizes the Regularity Lemma, and which is applicable even to sparse graphs.
+Hladk\'y, Koml\'os, Piguet, Simonovits, Stein, and Szemer\'edi~\cite{LKSsparse1,LKSsparse2,LKSsparse3,LKSsparse4} used this decomposition technique to prove an approximate version of the LKS~Conjecture (see also~\cite{LKSsparseOverview} for a high-level overview of the proof). \begin{theorem} For each $\epsilon>0$ there exists a number $k_0$ such that for each $k>k_0$ the following holds.
+If $G$ is a graph of order $n$ with at least $(\tfrac12+\epsilon)n$ vertices of degrees at least $(1+\epsilon)k$, then $\mathcal{T}_{k+1}\subset G$. \end{theorem} We believe that the techniques developed for Theorem~\ref{thm_main} and for Theorem~\ref{thm:LKSapproxsparse} can be utilized to proving the LKS Conjecture for $k$ sufficiently large.